Top Tips To Reduce Wasted Google Ad Spend

 As Google Ads account managers or business owners, we rely heavily on data to analyze and optimize campaigns for best results and ROI on ad spend.
 If overlooked, a small oversight could cost thousands of dollars in wasted ad spend.
 According to a 2016 study published in Search Engine Journal, about 76% of ad budget is wasted on the wrong search terms for most businesses.
 Here are three main reports that you can use to make sure you do not waste your ad budget.

-This is different than your keywords.
+This is different from your keywords.
 Keywords are the search queries that you are bidding on and can be exact matches, phrase matches, or broad matches.
 Search terms are the exact words that the potential customers type into the search engine when they see your ads

 You can make many improvements to your campaign just by looking at the search term report.